emilyfuhrman/datavis_design/2018_Summer/Studios/02_Visualizing_Time_in_Tableau.md

 ![Filter Nationality](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Summer/Studios/Images/02/45_Filter_Nationality.png)

-* Add a title to your chart and save.
+* Try playing around with the order of the normalized attributes and the coloring of the lines.
+Once you are satisfied, add a title to your chart and save.

 ![Parallel Coordinates Final](https://github.com/emilyfuhrman/datavis_design/blob/master/2018_Summer/Studios/Images/02/46_Parallel_Coordinates_Final.png)